jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/-_pay.md

     ```solidity
     // Define variables that will be needed outside the scoped section below.
-    // Keep a reference to the funding cycle during which the payment is being made, and the number of tokens minted for the beneficiary.
+    // Keep a reference to the funding cycle during which the payment is being made.
     JBFundingCycle memory _fundingCycle;
-    uint256 _beneficiaryTokenCount;

     // Scoped section prevents stack too deep. `_delegate` and `_tokenCount` only used within scope.
     { ... }